collective/Products.Poi/Products/Poi/README.txt

 upgrade check if there are still old-style PoiResponses in your site by going to ``<your site url>/search?portal_type=PoiResponse``.
 If this still gives back results, simply run the upgrade again (running it multiple times is safe).
+You may need to click the 'Show' button to show old upgrades as portal_setup may think the upgrade has been completed.

 After any upgrade, you may need to run an Archetypes schema update.
 Go to 'archetype_tool' in the ZMI, select the 'Update Schema' tab, and